Franzferdinan51/React-Tronlink/README.md

  const {
     wallet, // The connected wallet adress
-    walletName, // The connected waller name
+    walletName, // The connected wallet name
     trxBalance, // Balance in TRX of the connected wallet connectToWallet, // Method that connects to the wallet and create a listener no wallet updates isConnected // Boolean that returns if the wallet is connected or not